AdguardTeam/LegalDocs/adguard.com/website.html.md

-# WebSite & Cookies Privacy Notice
+# Website & Cookies Privacy Notice

-*April 10, 2024*
+April 10, 2024

 > **Keynote:** We do not share or sell your personal information.
 We are strongly committed to protecting user privacy and being as transparent as possible.